Jokeren/gBolt/README.md

 2. Only `src-multithread` directory contains the most efficient codes, other directories are used for testing.
 I will remove them at the time I implement all the expected features.

-3. The parameter in the `common.h` file, called `NUM_THREAD`, is to control the number of threads.
+3. The parameter in the `common.h` file, called `THREAD_NUM`, is to control the number of threads.
 Currently I adopt a very coarse data seperation method.

 **Progress:**